queryluke/masseffect-5e-data/data/class-features/deep-biotics.md

 ---
 At 3rd level, your brain is beginning to attune more finely to the Element Zero in your system.
 You gain another cantrip slot that must be occupied by a Biotic Cantrip.
 When you use a Biotic Cantrip, you bump up the die by one.
-A d12 instead gives the spell a +2 damage modifier per d12 rolled.
+A d12 instead gives the power a +2 damage modifier per d12 rolled.